Vale Jeremy Ingall

 This particular day, five year-old Jeremy had been on the receiving end of a massive bollocking for playing with matches, setting fire to his bed and nearly burning the house down.

-Deciding he was having none of that, Jeremy grabbed his sister Annabel’s wading pool and promptly launched into the Malacca Strait, determined to sail back to Australia.
+Deciding he was having none of that, Jeremy grabbed his sister Annabel’s wading pool and promptly launched it into the Malacca Strait, determined to sail back to Australia.

 By the time it was discovered Jeremy was gone, he was over 100 metres out to sea.
 His father, David – resplendent in his RAAF dress uniform - swam out to retrieve his wayward son.
 Having spotted his father on his way to fetch him, Jeremy started paddling furiously, toward the horizon.